-What I remember most about day five of our visit to Iceland, is how isolated the landscape was - there were very few towns or villages in this area, but the scenery was dramatic and the roads were quiet along the whole 265 km journey.
+What I remember the most about day five of our visit to Iceland, is how stark the landscape was - there were very few towns or villages in this area, but the scenery was dramatic and the roads were quiet along the whole 265 km journey.

 Even in the month of May there was snow and ice on the mountains.